stanwood/handbook/README.md

 - Senior: 25€
 - Team lead: 30€

 We *do not downgrade* existing hourly rates.
-We will heal the existing "injustices" with a general rate increase in the next years.
+We will heal the existing "injustices" with a general rate increase or our team-member-profit-share program in the next years.

 ### Full-time employees